cricketlova/crisis-api/README.md

 The EcoMediations API is speculated around REST protocols.
 This API is for use in our crisis driven future and can be built around resource-oriented URLs, JSON-responses, HTTP response codes, etc... (or something else entirely).

-### Data
+### Data Input & Storing
-The consortium's EcoMediations API is organized around both public, private, and open source data models.
+The consortium's EcoMediations API is organized around public, private, and open source data sources.
+The VRC will have a crisis database in which stores all of the data sources from satellite to UAV surveying.

 ![eco-api-architecture](https://raw.githubusercontent.com/cricketlova/crisis-api/master/eco-api-architecture.png)

+### Data Vetting
+Data is vetted through the VRC Data Ethics governing body where

+### Event Thresholds

 ## Reference